Shape-Adaptive Conditional Calibration for Conformal Prediction via Minimax Optimization: Introduction

 where $Z \in \gZ$ is an \emph{arbitrary} conditioning variable.
-The formulation in \eqref{eq:Z_conditional_cover} encapsulates several important cases: test-conditional coverage when $Z = X$; group-conditional coverage when $Z = \one\{X\in G\}$ where $G$ is a specific group in the covariate domain $\gX$; the equalized coverage in \citet{Romano2020With} when $Z$ represents a sensitive attribute, e.g., gender, race.
-To achieve this conditional coverage, a natural strategy is the ``conditional-to-marginal'' relaxation, which transforms the conditional constraint into a set of marginal moment restrictions \citep{andrews2013inference}:
+The formulation in \eqref{eq:Z_conditional_cover} encapsulates several important cases: test-conditional coverage when $Z = X$; group-conditional coverage when $Z = \one\{X\in G\}$ where $G$ is a specific group in the covariate domain $\gX$; the equalized coverage in \citet{Romano2020With} when $Z$ represents a sensitive attribute (e.g., gender, race).
+To achieve this conditional coverage target, a natural strategy is the ``conditional-to-marginal'' relaxation, which transforms the conditional constraint into a set of marginal moment restrictions \citep{andrews2013inference}:

 where $\gF$ is a ``weight'' function class defined on the conditioning domain $\gZ$.
 When $\gF$ includes all measurable functions, the conditional coverage target \eqref{eq:Z_conditional_cover} is equivalent to the marginal relation \eqref{eq:cond_to_marg}.
-A seminal approach leveraging this relaxation is the \emph{conditional calibration} framework proposed by \citet{gibbs2023conformal}, which considers the prediction set of the sublevel form:
+A seminal approach leveraging this relaxation is the \emph{conditional calibration} framework proposed by \citet{gibbs2023conformal}, which considers the prediction set of the sublevel form: ${C(X,Z)} = \{y\in \gY: s(X,y) \leq f(Z)\}$, where $s$ is a fixed score function pretrained on a separate dataset and $f\in \gF$ is a threshold function to be determined.
+In this context, finding a prediction set that satisfies \eqref{eq:cond_to_marg} is equivalent to solving a functional quantile regression problem: $\min_{f\in \gF}\E[\ell_{\alpha}(s(X,Y), f(Z))]$, where $\ell_{\alpha}(u,v) = (u-v)(\mathbbm{1}\{u-v>0\}-\alpha)$ for $u,v\in \sR$.